Downtown Completed Commissions

 Location: Millennium Plaza, 200 Orange Street

-Stainless steel was chosen because of its reflective quality and durability.
-The work changes with light and the position of the viewer.
+Stainless steel was chosen for its durability and reflective quality.
+The work changes with the light and with the viewer position, creating an interactive visual experience.

 Passages: Entering the World (from Earth to Moon); Passages in Music; Passages to the New World; Passages in Literature and Architecture